 I penned a mini review as part of an assessment of Bowie’s back catalogue for Record Collector magazine in 1999.
 Repeated below, this slightly ‘controversial’ article (it says here) resulted in the dear old Dame not speaking to me anymore.
 If only he’d lost his voice in ’87 instead…

 Released to coincide with the frankly laughable Glass Spider Tour.
 ‘Nuff said.

 Musical highlights: there aren’t any.

 Packaging lowlights: Are you sitting comfortably?
 Then I shall begin.
-Actually I’ll just stick to the new artwork, which leaves off several credits, including the backing vocalists on Zeroes, and someone called Malcom Pollack who, the original LP told us, made “additional recordings”.
+Actually, I’ll just stick to the new artwork, which leaves off several credits, including the backing vocalists on Zeroes, and someone called Malcolm Pollack who, the original LP told us, made “additional recordings”.

 The original album also included a track called Too Dizzy, which was removed from previous reissues due to Bowie’s profound dislike of the song.
 Needless to say, it remains unavailable.
 If only that could be said of the rest of the album.